Is your firm or organization interested in hosting an Ignite participant for a paid summer internship?

 Because the internship is meant to develop the student's skills and serve as career exploration, internship providers must provide the appropriate tools, resources, and support that the Ignite intern needs to succeed.
 The internship should offer broad exposure to the firm or organization's work and help to build the intern's skillset and network.

-If you are interested in becoming an internship provider but have concerns that you cannot meet one of the above requirements, please contact Valerie Carter at vcarter [at] lafoundation.org to discuss.
+If you are interested in becoming an internship provider but have concerns that you cannot meet one of the above requirements, please contact Valerie Carter at vcarter [at] lafoundation.org (vcarter[at]lafoundation[dot]org) to discuss.

 Provider Application and Selection Process

-LAF reviews each application to ensure that the applicant meets the requirements to be an Ignite internship provider and will follow up if there are any questions or areas that require further discussion.
 LAF provides each Ignite student with a list of potential internship providers for them to consider and narrow down to their top 2-3 choices, who will be contacted to set up a web-based interview with the student.
-These interviews take place in January and February, with follow-up from LAF to finalize a match and make final arrangements for the internship, which begins in May or June.
+These interviews take place in December and January.
+If the candidate is a good fit, the provider makes a formal internship offer, and Ignite students finalize their decisions in February.
+Internships begin in May or June.

 Unmatched Internship Providers